jczh98/misaki-render/README.md

-# Aspirin
+# misaki
-Aspirin is a physically-based photorealistic global illumination renderer written in modular, plugin based architecture
+misaki is a physically-based photorealistic global illumination renderer written in modular, plugin based architecture

 (still working in progress)
 ## Prerequisite